Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 - Spell, links and lint checks
 - [...]

+### Green Energy Hub - Test Data

+Green Energy Hub would like to publish test data for use and inspiration.

+Aggregation input data

+Scripts for populating DB

+Happy/Negative flows covered - everything else is up to the domain.

+### Green Energy Hub - Stubs and Mocks (Test Doubles)

 ### Test levels and types

 There are a lot of frameworks and definitions of testing activities, and here we will outline the concepts used within Green Energy Hub and how we use them.